networkservicemesh/site/content/docs/concepts/features/datapath_healing.md

 ## Description

-The datapath healing is extremely simple.
-We use the existing connection to make sure our connection stays online.
-The connection is checked at specified intervals.
+Datapath healing is extremely simple.
+The existing connection is used to make sure the connection stays online.
+The connection is checked at specified intervals using 'ping'.
 As soon as the check fails, the client requests a new connection.
-Since NSM uses different data plane platforms the datapath liveness check could be differ for each platform.

 ## Parameters